wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.6.4 =
+* New: Added Russian localization.
+(Thanks Дмитрий)
+* Fix: Localized strings are properly escaped for JavaScript syntax.

 = 1.6.3 =
 * Fix: XSS attack vulnerabilities have been hardened.